Sana Maulit Muli (film): Production

-The film was shot in the Philippines and San Francisco.
-Some scenes that set in the United States were shot in Baguio due to the presence of the pine trees and log cabins in the penultimate part of the film.
+The film was shot in the Philippines and San Francisco, California.
+Some scenes that were set in the United States were shot in Baguio due to the presence of the pine trees and log cabins in the penultimate part of the film.

 Olivia M. Lamasan, the film's director, was 32 years old at the time of its production, and Sana Maulit Muli was her first romantic drama film and second film to be directed by Lamasan herself.
+Producer Malou N. Santos later expressed that Sana Maulit Muli was the last film she was "100 percent hands-on" as a producer, and cited it as one of Star Cinema's film productions that "really left a lasting impression on me".

 Music

-The film's theme song "Sana Maulit Muli" was originally written by Gary Valenciano in English and it was a tribute to the late young actress Julie Vega who died in 1985.
+The film's theme song "Sana Maulit Muli" was originally written by Gary Valenciano in English, and it was a tribute to the late young actress Julie Vega, who died in 1985.
 His wife, Angeli Pangilinan-Valenciano, translated the song into Filipino.

 Release

 The film was first screened in theaters on August 9, 1995.
-It is the first film of Star Cinema to be done abroad and their first film featuring overseas Filipino workers.
+It is the first film of Star Cinema to be made abroad and their first film featuring overseas Filipino workers.